MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-with-secure-virtual-wan.md

 On-premises systems can communicate to Azure VMware Solution Cloud Region 1 via connection "Global Reach (A)".
 On-premises systems are also able to communicate with Azure VMware Solution Cloud Region 2 via connection "Global Reach (B)".

 The diagram illustrates how on-premises learns routes from both regional hubs and both Azure VMware Solution Private clouds.
-All blue routes are from Region 1, and all red routes are from Region 2.
-Black routes are on-premises routes and are advertised back to Azure.

 ![Diagram of Dual-Region Azure VMware Solution with on-premises](./media/dual-region-virtual-wan-3.png) **Traffic Flow**